iotaledger/goshimmer/docs/003-markers.md

 Each new sequence starts from a new marker.

 #### Sequences
 For whatever reason a sequence is created, we assign a new $SID = 1+max(referenceSequencesIdentifiers)$.
-To prevent assigning a new $SID$ when combining same sequences again, we build parents-child relation in a map if a new sequence is created.
+To prevent assigning a new `SID` when combining same sequences again, we build parents-child relation in a map if a new sequence is created.

 #### Sequence Rank
 The rank of a sequence graph is the number of sequences from the starting point to itself.
 The sequence ranks are shown in the figure above.

 ## Example
 Here is an example of how the markers and sequences structures would look in the Tangle:
 The purple colored messages are markers.